MPC88/MC_SVEquipmentStackSplit/README.md

 - Stacks of active equipment (mainly thinking drones and tractor beams) of the same rarity can now be split and assigned separate hotkeys.
 - Adds a new button to the hangar screen in stations.

-Note this button isn't "intelligent".
+Note the button isn't "intelligent".
 It is always enabled, but you should get error messages rather than full on crashes if you try to use it on a non-activated equipment, weapon or something else.

+Note I have no idea how fleet ships might deal with this.
+Likely they will just turn both stacks on.

 Install
 =======